 After reading numerous reviews of Zoom, we’ve compiled a list of the most consistent pros and cons below.

 - Highly user-friendly

 - Freezing, glitching, jitter and latency in calls are rare

-- Scalable according to current phase of business
+- Scalable according to the current phase of business

-- Ability to host larger number of attendees
+- Ability to host a larger number of attendees

 - Meeting recordings often edited/turned into future training materials